TheConner/AR2T/README.md

+> :warning: **This project is no longer maintained and unlikely to work**.
+Due to recent Twitter API changes that impacted the Twitter4S project, this project is non-functional.

 # AR2T

 AmazonReviews2Tweets is designed to extract tweets related to amazon reviews.
 It is designed to parse [amazon review datasets](https://nijianmo.github.io/amazon/index.html) and fetch tweets related to the products.
 Our overall motivation for this is to integrate 3rd party data into recommender systems.